usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Tranquilizer_, by Oneohtrix Point Never
+- _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dancin' In The Streets_, by Rat Heart
 - _Chiasma_, by Yosuke Yamashita Trio
-- _Tranquilizer_, by Oneohtrix Point Never
 - _Good To Be Home_, by Blu
 - _Koch_, by Lee Gamble
 - _Ghost Culture_, by Ghost Culture